 A collection of beer bottles alongside a frothy glass of beer

 Alcohol significantly impairs functioning during adulthood, but drinking during adolescence can have even greater impacts.
 Research shows that binge drinking is more common among adolescents than adults, which, when combined with a still-developing PFC, increases the chance of risk-taking behaviors.
 Alcohol use also affects growth and development.

-How Does Alcohol Stunt Growth?
+The Truth: Can Alcohol Stunt Your Growth?

+A collection of beer bottles alongside a frothy glass of beer